The shape of your eyebrows can have a dramatic impact on your overall look.

 The perfect brow shape.

-- Ideally, he says the brow should begin at the bridge of the nose and end corner of nose to corner of eye.
-Also, the brow arch should be 2/3 from the tail end.
+- Ideally, he says the brow should begin at the bridge of the nose and end at the corner of the eye.
+Also, the brow arch should be about two-thirds from the tail end.

 - To achieve a perfect brow shape, you want to see the head of the brow as two parallel lines that gradually incline together, culminating at the arch, then gradually tapering off into the tail.